teear/activations.fldx.org/src/56fl-hwc/index.md

 </figure>

 After 16 years of waiting Finland won the ice hockey world championship for the second time.
-In the final match in Slovakia, Finland beat Sweden with goals 6-1.
-The first world championship for Finland was in 1995 also against Sweden.
+In the final match in Slovakia, Finland beat Sweden with goals 6–1.
+The first world championship for Finland was in {% date '1995' %} also against Sweden.

 [https://en.wikipedia.org/wiki/2011_IIHF_World_Championship](https://en.wikipedia.org/wiki/2011_IIHF_World_Championship)